sterwill/lightpanel/README.md

 blinking lights on old computers.
 Can be configured as a screensaver.

+This program isn't in the Roku Channel Store, so you'll have to build it and install it on your (developer-unlocked) Roku device.
+See the instructions in the `roku` subdirectory.

 The program cycles through several light animations (random fast, random slow, binary counter, left-to-right) and adding new animations to the source code is pretty easy.